 Or are we distressed by a lack of faith and speak as Jesus did?

-After Jesus expressed His exasperation, He challenged the father's faith (Mk 9:23), raised the father's level of faith (Mk 9:24), and then taught His disciples to expel demons of unbelief by prayer and fasting (Mk 9:29; Mt 17:21).
+After Jesus expressed His exasperation in today's Gospel reading, He challenged the father's faith (Mk 9:23), raised the father's level of faith (Mk 9:24), and then taught His disciples to expel demons by prayer and fasting (Mk 9:29; Mt 17:21, NAB).
 Are you distressed by a lack of faith enough to pray, fast, and speak as Jesus did?
 "Your attitude must be that of Christ" (Phil 2:5).

 Prayer: Father, give me the mind of Christ (1 Cor 2:16).

 Promise: "Fear of the Lord warms the heart." —Sir 1:10